Offering store credit

 In Prebuilt Checkout, after customers request to apply or remove their store credit, Digital River updates the totals in the order summary section.

-In the payment stage, customers might also attempt to remove a store credit that's already been successfully applied.
+Customers might also attempt to remove a store credit already successfully applied in the payment stage.

 Your service should respond with a 204 No Content